How to Find a Summer Job Working Abroad

 Transitions Abroad has an extensive selection of articles about summer work abroad to enhance your perspective on the subject as well as an array of listings of programs and organizations.

-The Intern Abroad site enables searches for internship programs by location and career focus.
+Intern Abroad enables searches for internship programs by location and career focus.
 You will need to carefully research program fees before applying and make sure that the program offers summer placements.
 Most internships are unpaid, but some do include compensation.

 The International Center at the University of Michigan offers a helpful site on work abroad with useful content and links to programs.